TheWidlarzGroup/react-native-video/.github/README.md

 # Forked Repository: react-native-video

 ## Description
-This repository is a fork of the original [react-native-video](https://github.com/react-native-video/react-native-video) repository.
+This repository is a fork of [react-native-video](https://github.com/react-native-video/react-native-video) repository.

 ## Update Instructions
 To sync this fork with the upstream repository, follow these steps: